FREQUENTLY ASKED ADMISSION QUESTIONS 2013-2014

 - Anatomy & Physiology completed at the community college level will not be accepted toward meeting the prerequisite above.

 How do graduates of the University of Nebraska College of Pharmacy fare on national board exams?
 Students graduating from our program perform well on both NAPLEX (North American Pharmacist Licensure Examination) and MPJE (Multistate Pharmacy Jurisprudence Examination).
-For NAPLEX, our students’ pass rate over the past 5 years is 98.74% which ranks 7th out of 104 reporting schools across the country.
-In 2009, 2010, 2011 and 2012, our students achieved a 100% pass rate with scores consistently averaging well above the national averages.
-For the pharmacy law exam (MPJE), our students have achieved a pass rate of 99.62% over the past 5 years which ties for 3rd out of 90+ reporting schools across the country.
+Our students’ pass rate on the NAPLEX over the past 5 years (2008-2012) is 99.37% which ranks 6th out of 100+ reporting schools across the country.
+From 2009-2013, our students achieved a 100% pass rate with scores consistently averaging well above the national averages.
+For the pharmacy law exam (MPJE), our students have achieved a pass rate of 99.64% over the past 5 years (2008-2012) which ranks UNMC with 3rd highest pass rate out of 90+ reporting schools across the country.

 As an applicant to a health professions program, am I subject to any type of Background Check or other required disclosure of information regarding a conviction or other legal proceedings against me?